 yMIDI is a MIDI controller that enables you to control any DAW software or hardware using the RTP MIDI protocol for remote connections or local MIDI ports for local connections.
 Remote connections can be made to any DAW software running under OSX or a Windows PC which has the rtpMIDI network stack installed.
-If you need to install rtpMIDI, you can download it from from here. yMIDI runs on Windows 8.1 on x86 and ARM hardware.
+If you need to install rtpMIDI, you can download it from from here. yMIDI runs on Windows 10 and 8.1 on x86 and ARM hardware.

-The yMIDI interface consists of two pages: A primary page with Pitch, Mod Wheel, Volume sliders, five custom sliders, an X/Y control and a three octave keyboard
+The yMIDI interface consists of three pages: A primary page with Pitch, Mod Wheel, Volume sliders, five custom sliders, an X/Y control and a three octave keyboard

 The second page is filled with a 6x6 or 4x4 grid of note triggers.
 These touch pads can be configured to any CC# and channel

 Connecting yMIDI to DAW host

 Bring up the yMIDI app bar by either swiping down from the top or right clicking in the application.